guptag/PellucidApp-Architecture/README.md

-Front End Architecture of the Pellucid Analytics's Web/ipad Application
+## Front-end Architecture of the Pellucid's web/ipad Application

 ## Background